 Of the total 186 committee members, 33 (17%) are female and 153 are male.
 Subsequently 194 participants (34 women and 160 men) comprising the Labour Rights Committee members, Zonal Executives, SEC and KKIC/RSC Officers attended capacity building training sessions for society and zonal leaders (at a village and district level) in Dadieso and Wasa Akropong.

-The farmer representatives have been trained on core issues including their relevant role on the project; facilitating signing beneficiaries on tenancy contracts; an Alternative Dispute Resolution mechanism; child labour; as well as monitoring and evaluation.
+The farmer representatives have been trained on core issues including their relevant role on the project; facilitating signing beneficiaries on tenancy contracts; an Alternative Dispute Resolution mechanism; child labor; as well as monitoring and evaluation.
 There is now a finalised tenancy agreement template which has been distributed to all beneficiary farmers, and a process by which the application of the formal agreements will be monitored and evaluated by a dedicated team.

 In addition to the two income streams farmers receive that are connected to Fairtrade (minimum price & a premium) and the dividends Kuapa Kokoo receives from co-ownership, 2% of Divine’s annual turnover is invested in a Producer Support and Development fund (PS&D).
 This directly funds specific Kuapa projects, with a proportion also going towards projects with farmers in other areas of Africa.
 These initiatives are aligned with the UN’s Sustainable Development Goals and include projects such as delivering training, helping with governance, and promoting gender equality and land rights.